 A place to relax, enjoy some coffee and cookies, and explore ideas about our physical universe... for science and non-science types!

+The lecture is free and open to the public.
 There are no pre-requisites!
 No requirements!
 Everyone is welcome!
 Starbucks coffee (caffeinated and decaf.) will be served, along with cookies and biscuits.
-An informal talk-back session with the speaker will immediately follow each presentation.
-The Physics Café takes place at the beginning of each semester, before the workload gets heavy, and while students and faculty are not preoccupied with prelims.
-The lecture is free and open to the public.
+An informal talk-back session with the speaker will immediately follow the presentation.

 Contact: Professor Beth Ellen Clark